haml/haml/REFERENCE.md

 So you'll see difference rendering result on development environment, but it'll be the same on production.

 ### No Haml buffer
-Hamlit uses Array as buffer for performance.
+Hamlit uses `Array` as buffer for performance.
 So you can't touch Haml::Buffer from template when using Hamlit.

 ### Haml helpers are still in development
-At the same time, because some methods in Haml::Buffer requires Haml::Buffer, they are not supported now.
+At the same time, because some methods in `Haml::Helpers` require `Haml::Buffer`, they are not supported now.
 But some helpers are supported on Rails.
 Some of not-implemented methods are planned to be supported.

 ### Limited attributes hyphenation
 In Haml, `%a{ foo: { bar: 'baz' } }` is rendered as `<a foo-bar='baz'></a>`, whatever foo is.
 In Hamlit, this feature is supported only for data attribute.
 Hamlit renders `%a{ data: { foo: 'bar' } }` as `<a data-foo='bar'></a>` because it's data attribute.

-This design allows us to reduce work on runtime and is originally in [Faml](https://github.com/eagletmt/faml).
+This design allows us to reduce work on runtime and the idea is originally in [Faml](https://github.com/eagletmt/faml).

 ### Limited boolean attributes
 In Haml, `%a{ foo: false }` is rendered as `<a></a>`, whatever `foo` is.